 What Is the Down Payment on a $400k House?

-The median US home price has spent the past few years hovering right above $400,000, leading many prospective buyers to wonder precisely what it takes to get into such a property.
+The median U.S. home price has hovered just below $400,000 in recent years, leading many prospective buyers to wonder what it takes to get into such a property.

-So, what is the down payment on a $400k house?
-Some buyers may be able to purchase a $400k home with no money down.
-Most borrowers, however, will be looking at between 3% and 5% of the purchase price – a down payment of $12,000 to $20,000.
+Some buyers may be able to purchase a $400k home with no money down, depending on the loan type.
+Most borrowers, though, can expect to put down 3% to 5% of the purchase price, or $12,000 to $20,000.

 What’s the Down Payment on a $400k House?

 Existing homeowners and buyers who don't meet the requirements for a low-income loan can qualify for a conventional mortgage with just 5% down.
-However, many opt for 20% to eliminate PMI and reduce their monthly payments.
+However, some conventional borrowers put 20% down to avoid private mortgage insurance (PMI) and reduce their monthly payments.

 Loan Type | Minimum Down Payment (%) | Minimum Down Payment ($) |